Michael Thomas (footballer, born 1967): Benfica and Wimbledon

 Portuguese side Benfica, then managed by former Liverpool boss Graeme Souness, took Thomas to the Estádio da Luz on 1 August 1998, but his stay in Lisbon was an unsuccessful one as he found himself banished to the reserves after Souness was replaced by Jupp Heynckes.
 After two years with Benfica, he returned to England on 29 July 2000 to join Wimbledon, but after a single season in which he played nine times he retired from playing on 31 May 2001.

 International career

 Thomas was first called up to the England squad under manager Bobby Robson.

 His debut came on 16 November 1988, at the age of 21, in the 1–1 friendly draw against Saudi Arabia in Riyadh, thus becoming the first player in Arsenal's history to play at five different levels for his country.
 Thomas made his second and final England senior appearance just over a year later, on 13 December 1989 in a 2–1 friendly win over Yugoslavia.

 Personal life

 After retiring from football, Thomas set up his own security service.
-He also plays for the Liverpool legends team and currently resides in the city of Liverpool.
+He plays for the Liverpool legends team and resides in Liverpool.